Home » Vintage Guides » Blue Willow China Collecting Guide [History & Values]

 Vintage Blue Willow Grill Plate

-• Willow comes in colors other than blue!
+• Colors: Willow comes in colors other than blue!
 You can find it in red (pink), green, mulberry (purple), multi, and even black.

-• Passionate Blue Willow collectors call themselves “Willowers.”
+• Nickname: Passionate Blue Willow collectors call themselves “Willowers.”
 They gather in Hyanisport, MA for their annual conference.

 I hope you enjoyed reading about this fascinating collectible.
 Let me know in the comments if you’re a Blue Willow lover (or have converted to one), and if so why??